LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Bestiary/Beasts/Owl-Cat.md

 ## Racial Abilities
 **Stamina:**
+Fuel for an Owl-Cat's abilities, fully refills on a long rest (8)

 **Flight:**
 With a 10ft straight line start, the Owl-Cat can achieve flight.
 The Owl-Cat has a flying speed equal to its movement speed.
 The Owl-Cat can fly up to 20ft off the ground and can cross a gap of unlimited death up to 20ft wide